voschezang/book-genre-prediction/README.md

 ## Run

 Make sure _python3_ and _pip3_ are installed.
 All dependencies will be installed by pip.
+If you encounter permission errors, you might have to run `sudo make deps`.

+Not al Linux disto's come with _python-tk_.
+To install it, run _`sudo apt install python-tk`_.

 ```
 git clone https://github.com/voschezang/books.git